What should I do if I cannot control the mouse?¶

 Please check if these two Type-C interfaces are connected correctly.

-Only when the cable used is capable of data transmission, will you be able to control the keyboard and mouse on the remote controlled device.
+Only cables capable of data transfer allow keyboard and mouse control of the remote device.

 Still have questions?
 Visit our Community Forum or Contact us.